Bharath Bopanna

 Bharath Bopanna (born 7 September 1992) is an Indian actor, who predominantly works in Kannada films, and also worked in Tamil and Malayalam films.

 Career

-In 2016, Bharat made his television debut as a lead playing character "Rajavardhana", socio-mythological Kannada serial Girija kalyana directed by Naveen Krishna and produced by Arka Media Works the filmmakers of Baahubali: The Beginning and Baahubali 2: The Conclusion.
-He became very popular for playing the lead role "Lucky" as a Kabaddi champion in a popular tv show Bramhagantu.
+In 2016, Bharath made his television debut as a lead playing character "Rajavardhana", socio-mythological Kannada serial Girija kalyana directed by Naveen Krishna and produced by Arka Media Works the filmmakers of Baahubali: The Beginning and Baahubali 2: The Conclusion.
+He played the lead role "Lucky" as a Kabaddi champion in a popular tv show Bramhagantu.
 He contested in a celebrity dance reality show named "Dance Karnataka Dance" telecasted in Zee Kannada.

 In 2020, He made his debut in Kannada cinema through Demo Piece. produced by Sparsha Rekha.
 In 2022, he played the role of Anand Sankeshwar, who is the son of legendary Vijay Sankeshwar, in the biopic Vijayanand.

-He played the antagonist in the Tamil film Mission: Chapter 1 (2024) and the Malayalam film Bromance (2025).
+He played the antagonist role Omar Quadri in the Tamil film Mission: Chapter 1 (2024) starring Arun Vijay and Amy Jackson directed by A. L. Vijay.

+He received lot of appreciation for playing the role Ashish Bopanna(antagonist) in the Malayalam film Bromance (2025) which really did well in the box office.

+He played a lead role in Vowels (2026) a Tamil-language romantic drama anthology film released on March 13, 2026, exploring five distinct shades of love—attraction, emotion, intimacy, obsession, and unconditional love.